Rosie Freeman BSc (Hons), Dip, Ad Dip, MBACP

 Often it can be rare in life that we have the space to be able to reflect and process what is going on.
 I believe it is so important to feel comfortable with your counsellor.
 I aim to create a relationship with you and provide a space in which you can talk about all aspects of your life without judgment or criticism.

 I am able to offer both short term (6-10 session) and open ended long term therapy.
 Sessions will be at the same time each week and last 50 minutes.
+I'm able to offer flexibility for those who work shifts, please discuss this in the initial meeting.

 I feel very strongly that it is the counselling relationship that helps to effect change so I think it is important to see whether you feel comfortable working with me.
 I encourage clients to have an initial meeting to explore what has brought them to counselling and whether they feel my approach is right for them.